-- Leibniz also rejects Descartes's account of bodies - Descartes had argued that bodies are essentially extended, unthinking, divisible, individual substances. - Leibniz rejects infinite divisibility. - He argues that the claim that bodies are unthinking leads to the impossibility of thought. - He believes that the ultimate constituents of the material world have within them a source of action. - For Leibniz, the fundamental components of the world are not inert divisible matter, but active, mind-like substances. - "Each portion of matter can be conceived as a garden full of plants, and as a pond full of fish.
+- Leibniz also rejects Descartes's account of bodies - Descartes had argued that bodies are essentially extended, unthinking, divisible, individual substances. - Geometry enmaterialed - Leibniz argues that the claim that bodies are unthinking leads to the impossibility of thought. - The ultimate constituents of the material world have within them a source of action. - The fundamental components of the world are not inert divisible matter, but active, mind-like substances. - "Each portion of matter can be conceived as a garden full of plants, and as a pond full of fish.
 But each branch of a plant, each limb of an animal, each drop of its humors, is still another such garden or pond" (M67, AW 281b).